Feature Selection with Annealing for Computer Vision and Big Data Learning: Conclusion and Future Work

 \begin{IEEEbiography}[{ }]{Liangjing Ding} Liangjing Ding received the BS degree in Electrical Engineering in 2005, the M.S. degree in Biomedical Engineering in 2008, both from University of Science and Technology of China, and the Ph.D degree in Computational Science from Florida State University in 2013.
 From 2008 to 2013 he was a research assistant under the supervision of professor Adrian Barbu.
 His research interests are in machine learning and its applications in computer vision. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Gary Gramajo} Gary Gramajo received the BS degree in Mathematics in 2010 and the M.S. degree in Statistics in 2013 both from Florida State University and is expected to earn the Ph.D degree in Statistics from Florida State University in 2015.
-He is currently a McKnight Fellow and research assistant under the supervision of professor Adrian Barbu.
-His research interests are in machine learning and its applications to Big Data problems. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Gary Gramajo} received a BS in Mathematics in 2010, MS in Statistics in 2013, and Ph.D in Statistics in 2015 under the supervision of professor Adrian Barbu, all from Florida State University.
+In 2014 he was a McKnight Fellow and from 2015 he is a statistician with with Chick-fil-A data analytics in Atlanta, GA.
+His research interests are in machine learning and its applications to challenging business problems. \end{IEEEbiography}